 Negative reinforcement rarely works.
 So, threatening your sales reps if they don’t use the platform isn’t the way to go.
 Instead, incentivize.
-Use gamification to turn adoption into a little game.
-Set up rewards for milestones that your sales reps achieve and celebrate their successes.
+Use gamification to turn adoption into a little game and set up rewards for milestones that your sales reps achieve and celebrate their successes.
 If one sales rep is successful in something, have them share their achievements with the team to motivate and to show that the new platform works.
-Continue to promote the benefits of the CRM platform and reward good behaviour.
+Continue to promote the benefits of the CRM platform and reward good behavior.

 04. Help Them Through